Safe and Effective Phoenix, AZ, Pet Vaccinations

 After the initial series of vaccines, the Bordatella vaccine can be boostered every 6-12 months, depending on your boarding or grooming facility’s requirements.
 The Lepto vaccine requires yearly boosters starting one year from the last vaccine.

-Dogs Older than 16 Weeks: Core and Non-Core Vaccinations for Dogs in Mesa
+Core and Non-Core Vaccinations for Dogs Older than 16 Weeks

 The core vaccine for cats is the combination FVCRP (Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia).